Last Updated on

 To earn an income selling art, you will have to work long hours, be disciplined, and patient.

-Developing a visual artist marketing plan that sells art takes a lot of trial and error.
+Developing a visual artist marketing plan that sells art online takes a lot of trial and error.

-You will continue to try new ideas and become frustrated when they do not work.
+During the quest for building a thriving art business, you will continue to try new ideas and become frustrated and discouraged when they do not work.

 If you continue to work towards your goals, you will eventually reach the finish line.